awlsring/terraform-provider-headscale/docs/data-sources/device_subnet_routes.md

 page_title: "headscale_device_subnet_routes Data Source - terraform-provider-headscale"
 subcategory: ""
 description: |-
-  The device subnet routes data source allows you to get information on routes a device registered in Headscale instance advertises.
+  The device subnet routes data source allows you to get information on routes a device registered on the Headscale instance advertises.
 ---

 # headscale_device_subnet_routes (Data Source)

-The device subnet routes data source allows you to get information on routes a device registered in Headscale instance advertises.
+The device subnet routes data source allows you to get information on routes a device registered on the Headscale instance advertises.

 ## Example Usage